 AUX (Auxiliary) input

 AUX IN jack:

-The AUX IN jack is located on the audio unit.
+The AUX IN jack is located in the center console.
 The AUX IN audio input jack accepts any standard analog audio input such as from a portable cassette tape/CD player, MP3 player or laptop computer.